 Look for a vendor who understands your pain points and has a technical team that can turn knowledge about your needs into fully realized software solutions.

 6. Learn from your peers.

 When it comes to the success of a software solution or the quality of support, don’t take a vendor’s word for it.
-Ask for and contact referrals, and reach out to colleagues in your institution who may have worked with this vendor or used the software in the past.
-In addition, ask the vendor to show you the resources available to the user community.
-Do they maintain a hub of documentation and resources for users?
-Is there a forum for active and engaged users to exchange information?
-Do they actively seek client contributions to their product evolution and roadmap?
-Do they have an in-person conference that brings users together?
+Ask for and contact referrals.
+Reach out to colleagues in your institution who may have worked with this vendor or used the software.

 7. Give weight to integrity.